 Question: I’m thinking about making my first liquidation purchase, specifically customer returns from either Costco, Walmart, or Amazon.com.
-I am having a hard time deciding which store to purchase from.
-Of the three stores mentioned, is one better than the other as far as overall damage ratios to expect?
+I am having a hard time deciding which to choose from.
+Of the three mentioned, is one better than the other as far as overall damage ratios to expect?

 Every pallet of customer returns will be different.
 You should not assume returns from any one store/source will be consistent, as far as damages are concerned.
 Having said that, there is something to be said for the source they originate from.
 From my experience talking with long time buyers of Amazon.com returns, they report dotcom loads have fewer damages overall when compared to traditional “store” returns.
 The overall condition quality of dotcom loads is correlated to the concept that orders are returned back to online retailers fairly quickly, without much item use if any use at all.